How We Started Early Potty Training At 7 Months Old!

 - I tried to learn her elimination signs.
 While the elimination communication methods weren’t for me in its entirety, learning her signals were extremely important and beneficial.

-- If she started pooping in the pamper, I still took her to the toilet and let her finish or if she was already done, I cleaned her up there first.
+- Being consistent with putting her on the potty.
+If she started pooping in the pamper, I still took her to the toilet and let her finish or if she was already done, I cleaned her up there first.

 - We let her see us on the toilet.
 She was especially interested when she saw the boys on the toilet.
 We even included her by letting her give toilet paper to them or to us.